 Increasing the amount of gratuities usually leads to the bigger discussion of what people perceive is fair wages for crew members more so than the added cost or whether or not it’s fair to “force” guests to pay gratuities.
 One thing I do know is the cruise line suggested gratuities, usually somewhere around $15 to $20 per person per day depending on the cruse line and the type of stateroom you’re in, are divided and dispersed to a number of crew members.
 A percentage of the amount goes to (at the very least) cabin stewards and other “hotel” crew, restaurant staff (hostesses, wait staff, and managers), and bartenders.

-While I'm not certain of how crew contacts are written or of the wages crew members earn, I am sure that the "suggested gratuities" are factored into what they're paid.
+While I’m not certain of how crew contacts are written or of the wages crew members earn, I don’t think the gratuities are applied in lieu of their salary but I’m guessing the amount of “suggested gratuities” are factored into what they’re paid — no different than a waiter being paid an hourly rate under minimum wage but receiving tips to make the job worthwhile.
 Relying on individuals to tip what they want would make it very difficult to structure wages so I look at the suggested tips as a good thing for the crew and just part of the cost of a cruise.